 The head of cabbage (or Kale) plants split, and a stem emerges.
 The stem ultimately develops flowers and later seeds.

 This is caused by stress on the plants, and sometimes, longer days.
 The most common plant stressor is high temperatures and humidity.

 Lack of sufficient soil moisture is another common cause of bolting.

-Plants may also bolt due a lack of nutrients, disease problems, or insect
+Plants may also bolt due to a lack of nutrients, disease problems, or insect infestations.

-If your plant us under stress, due to any other factor, the cure is simple....
+If your plant is under stress, due to any other factor, the cure is simple…. eliminate the stress.

-Grow cool weather crops in spring and fall, avoiding mid-summer's heat.
+Grow cool weather crops in spring and fall, avoiding mid-summer heat.